What are estimated entries?

 How do I make estimated entries?

-You can find the forms in the Support Materials section of CIE Direct in March for the November series and September for the following June series.
+You can find the forms in the Support Materials section of Cambridge International Direct in April for the November series and September for the following June series.
 The forms list the syllabuses and components for the examinations that are timetabled before the main series.
 Send your completed forms to email@example.com.

 If you make major changes to the number of candidates after submitting your form, please email us to let us know.

 The estimated entry deadline for General Qualifications for the June examination series is 10 October, and the deadline for the November examination series is 10 May.

 The estimated entry deadline for Cambridge Pre-U for the June examination series is 10 October.

 We appreciate that there may be major changes in student numbers for any syllabuses or options after your estimated entries have been submitted.
 If this is the case, please inform Customer Services by email at firstname.lastname@example.org.